Attend A Free Virtual Introduction Event

 Additionally, if cost is a defining factor for you when selecting a coach training course, there are some schools, like ourselves, that offer payment plans which enable you to spread the cost across several months (we allow the cost to be spread over up to 10 months, depending on how far in advance you register), making it a more comfortable commitment.

 Thinking back to what is important for you as part of a learning journey, it is key to search for a programme that provides what you’re looking for in terms of the content and learning environment.
-Consider group sizes, how the training will be delivered, balance of theoretical and practical learning, the level of support you get outside the classroom.
+Consider group sizes, how the training will be delivered (at the moment many courses will have pivoted to deliver their training entirely online so think about if this is for you), the balance of theoretical and practical learning, the level of support you get outside the classroom.
 All of these will be a factor in your enjoyment of the course, and as such it is important to understand not just what, but how you will be learning.

 Here are some things that we feel are essential when looking at a coaching course to ensure that you have a proper chance to embed the skills needed to be a great coach:

 Embarking on a life coaching course, and potentially career, can be a big commitment.
 Talking to people who have undertaken the training you’re considering will help reaffirm whether it really is right for you or not.